Alexa Dellanos Flaunts Voluptuous Curves In Revealing Black Bikini

 The 27-year-old influencer was photographed on a staircase made of rocks for the two-slide series.
 It looked to be a beautiful day as the sun shone on Alexa while she struck two sexy poses that displayed her figure from different angles.

-In the first photo, she stood on her tiptoes with the back of her body facing the camera as she propped her derriere out.
+In the first photo, she stood on her tiptoes with the back of her body facing the camera as she popped out her derrière.
 She placed both hands on a metal handrail, likely to keep her balance, and rotated her head over her left shoulder to share a sultry pout with the camera.
 She flaunted the front of her figure in the second snapshot as she cocked one hip.
-That time, she grabbed the handrail with only one hand, while she placed the other behind her head.
-Her eyes also averted the camera’s lens as she stared off into the distance.
+That time, she grabbed the handrail with only one hand, placing the other behind her head.
+Her eyes also averted the lens as she stared off into the distance.

 Her long highlighted blond hair appeared to be in natural-looking waves that fell around her shoulders and back.

 Alexa showcased her famous physique in a tiny black bikini.
-Her top featured a bandeau-style body that tightly wrapped around her busty assets, revealing an ample amount of cleavage in the process.
-The garment was further designed with a peek-a-boo cut-out that flaunted some underboob.
+Her top featured a bandeau-style body that tightly wrapped around her busty assets, revealing an ample amount of cleavage.
+The garment was further designed with a peek-a-boo cutout that flaunted some underboob.

-Her matching thong bottoms also provided just minimal coverage as they successfully showcased her bodacious backside and curvaceous hips, while their thin high-rise sides accented her slim core.
+Her matching thong bottoms also provided just minimal coverage as they successfully showcased her bodacious backside and curvaceous hips, while their thin high-rise sides accentuated her slim core.

 She completed the beachside look with a brown camouflage-print bucket hat and accessorized with a necklace.

-In the post’s caption, she shared a brown and black heart symbol.
+In the post’s caption, she shared a few relevant emoji.

-The attention-grabbing photo set quickly became a hit with social media users as it accumulated more than 64,000 likes in just less than a day after going live.
-Hundreds of commenters also relayed their support for the model, her form, her beauty, and her choice of bathing suit.
+The attention-grabbing photo set quickly became a hit with social media users as it accumulated more than 64,000 likes in less than a day.
+Hundreds of fans also relayed their support for the model in the comments section.

 “You look so amazing,” one individual wrote, filling their compliment with a number of fire emoji.

 “Spectacular beauty and breathtaking lovely body.
-Sensual and stimulating babe,” another admirer chimed in, following with heart-eye symbols.
+Sensual and stimulating babe,” chimed in a second admirer, following their words with heart-eye symbols.

 “You are so pretty,” a third fan asserted.

-“You are so desirable,” a fourth user proclaimed.
+“You are so desirable,” proclaimed a fourth user.

 The beauty has uploaded several risqué posts on Instagram this week.
 Just a few days ago, she wowed her followers with some images of herself in a flirty black bikini with rhinestone detailing.